alcabon/Git-cours/flow_ideal.md

 To make this seamless, I can provide you with a **`git config` setup** that configures VS Code as your default editor for Git.
 This way, when a conflict happens, Git creates a nice visual interface in VS Code automatically, rather than making you hunt for `<<<< HEAD` markers manually.

 Would you like that configuration command?

+---

+Here's a breakdown of each tab and what's worth internalizing:

+**`git fetch`** — your safest daily habit.
+Run it constantly.
+It never touches your files, it only updates your mental model of what the team has done.
+In a Salesforce project you especially want this before touching any shared metadata (profiles, permission sets, flows) because the diff shows you if a collision is coming.

+**`git pull`** — the nuance most teams miss: pull is fine on `main` after a merge (that's a fast-forward, no bubble), but dangerous on a feature branch because it creates the merge commits the whole guide is trying to avoid.
+Swap it for `git sync` (your `fetch + rebase` alias) on feature branches.

+**`fetch vs pull`** — the mental model in the widget sums it up well.
+Fetch is read-only reconnaissance, pull is reconnaissance that also rearranges your room.

+**`git rebase`** — the core insight is that Git replays commits one at a time.
+This is actually *easier* to resolve than one giant merge: each conflict is scoped to the exact change that introduced it.

+**`git push`** — the one thing many devs miss: always use `--force-with-lease` instead of `-f` after a rebase.
+The `-f` flag is a loaded gun pointed at your teammates' work.

+**Extras tab** — `git diff --stat HEAD` (your `git stats` alias) is particularly powerful in Salesforce repos because the Salesforce CLI occasionally silently re-serialises XML files you never touched.
+Catching that before your PR saves a lot of "why did you change 18 permission set fields?" review comments.